AxonIQ/axon-server-api/README.md

 When AxonServer has messages to send to a node that doesn't have any permits available, AxonServer will buffer them on the server side.
 However, those buffers are also limited.
-Once they fill up, depending on AxonServer settings, either new messages will be rejected (sending errors to the cliens dispatching them), or AxonServer will start adjusting its routing properties to reduce the load on that specific client.
+Once they fill up, depending on AxonServer settings, either new messages will be rejected (sending errors to the clients dispatching them), or AxonServer will start adjusting its routing properties to reduce the load on that specific client.

 ### Forward and backward compatibility considerations